w3c/largest-contentful-paint/README.md

 ### The last candidate

-During a page load, with page content constantly changing, LCP may be different at different moment.
+During a page load, with page content constantly changing, LCP may have a different result at different times.
 The LCP algorithm keeps updating the LCP candidate until the ending condition is met.
 The ending condition can be each of these:

 *   the user provides the first input
 *   the page navigates away

-It’s possible for the last candidate to be too early because the measurement is aborted (page closing, [user input](https://docs.google.com/document/d/1ySnglZJiCbOrOMX8PNgE0mRKmt9vglNDyggE8oYN8gQ/edit?disco=AAAACm_mTEg&usp_dm=false&ts=5c8a36c5#heading=h.leq0znnz6i6w), etc) too early.
-This will cause a skew in the result because the result haven’t considered the content loaded after its termination.
+It’s possible that the last candidate returned would be a premature result, because the measurement was aborted (due to the user navigating away or due to [user input](https://docs.google.com/document/d/1ySnglZJiCbOrOMX8PNgE0mRKmt9vglNDyggE8oYN8gQ/edit?disco=AAAACm_mTEg&usp_dm=false&ts=5c8a36c5#heading=h.leq0znnz6i6w)).
+This will cause a skew in the result because the result haven’t considered the content loaded (or that would have been loaded) after its termination.
 This ‘abort bias’ is inherent to any metric that is conditionally recorded only if the page visit reaches the point in time where the metric is observed.
 While a single sample may be affected by abort bias, aggregating a large number of samples can mitigate this problem.
 We find that using aggregate statistics for higher percentiles, such as 90th, avoids bias due to these early aborts.

 ### Ignore removed elements